natbibi/popcorn/README.md

    - Client:

 # Process
 1. Plan!
-Come up with an idea on paper, create a wireframe with MoqUps.
+Come up with an idea on paper, create a wireframe with MoqUps
-2. Set up server, database, and install necessary dependencies.
+2. Set up server, database, and install necessary dependencies
-3. Create react front end using `create-react-app`
+3. Create react front-end using `create-react-app`

 ## Changelog

+### react-client
+1. Set up file structure for react-client with compnents, layout and views
+2. Install and add config for Auth0 - signup/login/logout routes and protected route

+### api
+1. Set up apollo-server w/ express.js and config for graphQL
+2. Create cluster and database on MongoDB and connect to server
+3. Design initial schema for Post and User

 ## Bugs